gaizeror/C2MP4/README.md

 # p2p
-PS to Purple
+PS to Purple<br />

-Hello,
+Hello, <br />
-P2P is a Script which generates downloaded pluralsight videos with randomized names and folders to some new, arranged and with naming folders.
+P2P is a Script which generates downloaded pluralsight videos with randomized names and folders to some new, arranged and with naming folders.<br />

-Prereq:
+Prereq:<br />
-1. Powershell
+1. Powershell <br />
-2. CSV editor (Excel for example)
+2. CSV editor (Excel for example)<br />
-3. Basic Knowledge about Copy and Paste
+3. Basic Knowledge about Copy and Paste<br />
-4. Downloading only 1 course at a time, the script is based on the "Last Write Time" of the files.
+4. Downloading only 1 course at a time, the script is based on the "Last Write Time" of the files.<br />

-Steps:
+Steps:<br />
-1. Download a new course
+1. Download a new course<br />
-2. Copy the table of contents fromt the pluralsight website to a CSV file
+2. Copy the table of contents fromt the pluralsight website to a CSV file <br />
-3. Arrange the CSV file like the example (The Script Depends on Key-Value)
+3. Arrange the CSV file like the example (The Script Depends on Key-Value)<br />
-4. Start The Script and Enjoy
+4. Start The Script and Enjoy<br />

-TDL:
+TDL:<br />
-1. Finding a better way to create a CSV from the table of contents.
+1. Finding a better way to create a CSV from the table of contents.<br />
-2. Arrange the script better
+2. Arrange the script better<br />
-3. Better Documentation
+3. Better Documentation<br />